Skip to content

 Now, my 5-year-old didn’t learn to read while living a passive receptive life out-of-doors, of course.
 He learned to read because he wanted to be part of his older sister’s phonics lessons and he picked it up quickly and intuitively.

-My rule of thumb for lessons for all children 6-and-under (yes, even including 6-year-olds) is that they don’t have to do any school lessons they don’t want to.
-When my oldest was 6 & 7, this was primarily a survival strategy as I had my hands full with all-littles and moving.
+My rule of thumb for lessons for all children 6-and-under (yes, even including 6-year-olds) is that they don’t have to do any school lessons they didn't want to.
+When my oldest was 6 & 7, that was primarily a survival strategy as I had my hands full with all-littles and moving.

-I worried that we’d have a hard transition when he was required to complete things.
+With my 4th child, I worried that after a low-key Kindergarten, we’d have a hard transition when he was required to complete things.
 I was worried he’d not learn a work ethic if I didn’t make him buckle down and do lessons he didn’t want to do.
-But, he was reading and so I figured we were fine with whatever for awhile.
+But, he was already reading and so I figured we were fine with whatever for awhile.

 And I was right.
 And I’d have been right even if he wasn’t reading.